dmeoli/optiml/README.md

 Any bug report, bug fix or new pull request will be appreciated, especially from my classmates who will have the opportunity to deal with some of these algorithms and could be improving their performance or adding new features.

-## Future Works

-Replace `numpy` with `pytorch` to improve training performance over large datasets by using GPU support.

 ## License [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)